daniel5151/gdbstub/README.md

 ### Real-World Examples

 -   Virtual Machine Monitors (VMMs)
-    -   [crosvm](https://chromium.googlesource.com/chromiumos/platform/crosvm/+/refs/heads/main#gdb-support) - The Chrome OS Virtual Machine Monitor
+    -   [crosvm](https://chromium.googlesource.com/chromiumos/platform/crosvm/+/refs/heads/main#gdb-support) - The Chrome OS Virtual Machine Monitor (x64)
     -   [Firecracker](https://firecracker-microvm.github.io/) - A lightweight VMM developed by AWS - feature is in [PR](https://github.com/firecracker-microvm/firecracker/pull/2168)
--   Emulators
+-   Emulators (x64)
     -   [clicky](https://github.com/daniel5151/clicky/) - An emulator for classic clickwheel iPods (dual-core ARMv4T SoC)
-    -   [rustyboyadvance-ng](https://github.com/michelhe/rustboyadvance-ng/) - Nintendo GameBoy Advance emulator and debugger
+    -   [rustyboyadvance-ng](https://github.com/michelhe/rustboyadvance-ng/) - Nintendo GameBoy Advance emulator and debugger (ARMv4T)
+    -   [vaporstation](https://github.com/Colin-Suckow/vaporstation) - A Playstation One emulator (MIPS)
     -   [ts7200](https://github.com/daniel5151/ts7200/) - An emulator for the TS-7200, a somewhat bespoke embedded ARMv4t platform
     -   [microcorruption-emu](https://github.com/sapir/microcorruption-emu) - msp430 emulator for the microcorruption.com ctf
 -   Other
-    -   [memflow](https://github.com/memflow/memflow) - A physical memory introspection framework (part of `memflow-cli`)
+    -   [memflow](https://github.com/memflow/memflow-cli) - A physical memory introspection framework (part of `memflow-cli`) (64)

 While some of these projects may use older versions of `gdbstub`, they can nonetheless serve as useful examples of what a typical `gdbstub` integration might look like.

-If you end up using `gdbstub` in your project, consider opening a PR and add it to this list!
+If you end up using `gdbstub` in your project, consider opening a PR and adding it to this list!

 ### In-tree "Toy" Examples